jirkoada/czechbench_eval_harness/lm_eval/tasks/czechbench/agree_cs/README.md

 # AGREE dataset

-The dataset was obtained from its official [site](https://nlp.fi.muni.cz/~xbaisa/agree/).
+The dataset original dataset was obtained from its official [site](https://nlp.fi.muni.cz/~xbaisa/agree/).

 The data were transformed to accommodate a missing word selection task.
 Sentences containing more than one marked verb were discarded.